-Evaluation: In grading your project, I will pay close attention to the supporting research, realism, clarity, thoroughness, and originality of the marketing plan.
-More details on the required sections in your Marketing plans will be posted on our course web site; each team member is expected to know all of the requirements for each part of the Marketing term project.
+Evaluation: In grading your project, I will pay close attention to the supporting research, clarity, originality, and overall rigor of your test marketing study.
+More details on the requirements of each component will be posted on our course web site; each team member is expected to know these details.